cozy-elixir/alibaba_cloud_kit/README.md

 - It's hard to do the mapping automatically:
   - The official API documentation isn't structured data.
   - It's hard to parse and map them to API requests.
-- It's hard to do the mapping manually:
+- It's hard to do all the mapping manually:
   - It's a tedius work.
   - It's error-prone.